-It took 2 years to become successfully pregnant with the help of fertility treatment, during this time there were lessons I learnt that helped keep me from giving up on what sometimes would seem like a never-ending battle I was losing.
+It took exactly 2 years to become successfully pregnant with the help of fertility treatment, during this time there were life lessons I learnt that helped keep me from giving up on what sometimes would seem like a never-ending battle I was losing.
 I learnt patience wasn’t passive, life needed to be lived and required being present, and how achieving small goals kept things in perspective and would some day lead to the ultimate goal of; a successful pregnancy.

 When I look back on my journey patience took on new meaning during this time I came to understand it was more than just about waiting,

 patience required commitment to the cause and actively pursuing it.

 Each month over the course of 2 years I would have blood tests early in the morning, I would return to collect the results before lunch to take to my scans in the afternoon.
 I would take hormone injections nightly for up to 2 week sometimes much longer and have regular checks to ensure the dosages were right.
 I joked that I felt like a lab rat being poked, prodded and scanned.
 I knew if I just kept doing what was required we’d ultimately have success.